How I Work

 When a person’s psychiatric or medical-psychiatric condition is complicated, the opinion of a single professional, working alone, may be insufficient to determine the best approach to treatment.
 In situations like these, I work together with other specialists who can perform needed testing and provide appropriate services.
 As required, I assemble and coordinate a treatment team, with the patient and his or her family as integral members.
 By working in this comprehensive way, diagnosis is likely to be more accurate and treatment distinctly on target.

-Examples of the kinds of problems I work with (names and other identifying information disguised):
+Examples of the kinds of problems I work with (names and other identifying information disguised).
+While not included in the text two of the three patients have been treated with medication:

 A forty-five-year-old man and his family: